a-n-rose/a-n-rose.github.io/_posts/2018-12-3-prepping-speech-CNN-and-LSTM.md

 ## LSTM

 The LSTM does not need the grayscale component.
 It does however feed the data as a series.
-Therefore, the LSTM, on its own, trained well with 19 frames in a series, each frame with 120 features.
+Therefore, the LSTM, on its own, could train with 19 frames in a series, each frame with 120 features.

 Data shape:
 (19,120)